-2.55 VOLUME COMMAND
+2.56 VOLUME COMMAND

 The VOLUME command sets or changes the name of the default user volume.
-It may also be used to query the system for the current names associated with the user, system, roll, spool or temporary volume.
+It may also be used to query the system for the current names associated with the user, system, roll, spool, temporary or CSS volume.